tanish-1363/ARIMA-Forecasting-and-Monte-Carlo-Simulation/README.md

-This project is an institutional-grade quantitative pipeline designed to extract the mathematical memory of the Nifty 50 Index, audit predictive algorithms, and simulate stochastic tail-risk.
-To ensure complete methodological integrity and zero data leakage, this codebase strictly separates historical signal extraction from future forecasting.
-The script and this documentation follow a linear, chronological 8-step pipeline.
+This project is a quantitative forecasting for the Nifty 50 Index.
+The objective was not just to predict a single future price, but to map out market variance and test how autoregressive integrated moving average (ARIMA) models handle real-world tail risk.
+To ensure the backtesting remained strictly honest, the data was separated to prevent any forward-looking bias.

-### Data Architecture & Splitting Strategy
+### Data Strategy
 To rigorously test the model's out-of-sample predictive power, the dataset was strictly partitioned to prevent any forward-looking bias (look-ahead leakage).
 * **Training Dataset (`nifty_data.csv`):** January 1, 2008 — December 31, 2024.
-This 17-year dataset acts as the model's foundational memory, encompassing multiple macro-cycles, crashes, and bull runs.
-All algorithm fitting, parameter tuning, and residual diagnostics were locked in using only this data.
+17 years of weekly data used exclusively to train the model, capture market movements, and determine parameters.
 * **Testing Dataset (`nifty_test_data.csv`):** January 7, 2025 — May 8, 2026.
-Data from December 31st onwards acts as the absolute blind test.
-The model was forced to predict these 71 weeks line-by-line without ever seeing them during the training phase.
+71 weeks of blind data utilized to test the model's appropriateness and predictiveness on an unseen timeline.
 ---

-### 1. Baseline Market Visualization
+### 1. Visualizing the Baseline
-The pipeline initializes by ingesting historical Nifty 50 Adj.Close data.
-The raw time series is plotted to visually confirm inherent non-stationarity, identifying the presence of long-term trends and volatility clustering before any mathematical transformations are applied.
+The process began by plotting the raw weekly Nifty 50 data.
+As expected, the stock market trends upwards over time and exhibits periods of high volatility which indicates the data is "non-stationary"—meaning it is not yet stable enough to build a reliable forecasting model.
 <img width="1624" height="850" alt="image" src="https://github.com/user-attachments/assets/b391616d-8cb9-4fd5-bdfe-a06d04ac1048" />

-### 2. Variance Stabilization (Differencing: $d=1$ and $d=2$)
+### 2. Stabilizing the Data (Differencing: $d=1$ and $d=2$)
-To prepare the data for autoregressive modeling, the trend component must be neutralized.
-The script computes and visually plots the first-order difference ($d=1$, representing velocity/returns) and the second-order difference ($d=2$, representing momentum/acceleration) to observe variance stabilization.
+To prepare the data for modeling, the trend component must be neutralized through differencing.
+The first-order difference ($d=1$) and the second-order difference ($d=2$) were analyzed.

 <img width="1603" height="795" alt="image" src="https://github.com/user-attachments/assets/4e433ec3-e9f2-4b88-b19d-caec52a7e0e9" />

 ### 3. Mathematical Stationarity (ADF Testing)
 Visual confirmation is insufficient for algorithmic modeling.
-The Augmented Dickey-Fuller (ADF) test is deployed across the raw data ($d=0$), first difference ($d=1$), and second difference ($d=2$) to mathematically prove at which integration level the data achieves strict stationarity.
+The Augmented Dickey-Fuller (ADF) test is deployed across the raw data ($d=0$), first difference ($d=1$), and second difference ($d=2$) to mathematically prove at which level the data achieves strict stationarity.

 |  | d=0 | d=1 | d=2 |
 | :--------: | :--------: | :--------: | :--------: |
 | P-Value | 0.7633 | 0.01 | 0.01 |

 The raw data fails the stationarity threshold ($P > 0.05$).
-However, differencing at both $d=1$ and $d=2$ yields a p-value of 0.01, mathematically rejecting the null hypothesis of a unit root and confirming strict stationarity for autoregressive modeling.
+However, differencing at both $d=1$ and $d=2$ yields a p-value of 0.01, mathematically rejecting the null hypothesis and confirming strict stationarity for modeling.

-### 4. Algorithmic Model Fitting
+### 4. Model Fitting
-With the integration order confirmed on the pre-2025 training data, the pipeline identifies the optimal Autoregressive ($p$) and Moving Average ($q$) parameters:

 **i) ACF & PACF Analysis:** Autocorrelation and Partial Autocorrelation plots are generated for both $d=1$ and $d=2$ to manually identify potential parameter bounds.
 <img width="1624" height="850" alt="image" src="https://github.com/user-attachments/assets/dc54e189-b6f6-4320-8b8b-8df30d4ba0a5" />

-For $d=1$, the ACF and PACF plots show an immediate drop-off with virtually zero significant lags crossing the confidence thresholds.
-This mathematical lack of autocorrelation is the textbook signature of a Random Walk, giving us the strict baseline justification for our first candidate: **Model 1 - ARIMA(0,1,0)**.
+For $d=1$, the ACF and PACF plots show zero lingering patterns.
+This is the classic sign of a "random walk," setting up the baseline model: **Model 1 - ARIMA(0,1,0)**.
 Conversely, the $d=2$ plots show specific structural spikes, hinting at the need for moving average ($q$) or autoregressive ($p$) terms to capture momentum.

-**ii) AIC & BIC Matrix:** A grid search is executed, scoring multiple ARIMA configurations based on Akaike and Bayesian Information Criteria to find the mathematical optimum (penalizing for overfitting).
+**ii) AIC & BIC Matrix:** To ensure accuracy, a grid search was executed to test multiple model combinations.
+These were scored using AIC and BIC values, which penalize models for being overly complicated.

 | **AIC Matrix for d=1** | | | | | | | | **BIC Matrix for d=1** | | | | | | |
 | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |